 Written by Robert E. Sheriff, MS, CIH, CSP, President

-OSHA has issued the a new Permissible Exposure Level (PEL) for Beryllium.
-The new PEL will reduce the 8-hour time weighted average exposure from 2 micrograms per cubic meter of air (2 ug/m3) to 0.2 ug/m3—a ten-fold reduction! and an action level of 0.1 ug/m3.
-A 15 minute STEL is proposed at 2 ug/m3.
-Further, OSHA intends to develop a complete standard for Beryllium identified as 29 CFR 1910.1024.
+OSHA has issued a new Permissible Exposure Level (PEL) for Beryllium.
+The new PEL will reduce the 8-hour time-weighted average exposure from 2 micrograms per cubic meter of air (2 ug/m3) to 0.2 ug/m3—a ten-fold reduction! and an action level of 0.1 ug/m3.
+A 15-minute STEL is proposed at 2 ug/m3.
+Further, the new standard for Beryllium is 29 CFR 1910.1024.
 (Formerly it was just exposure limits in 1910.1000 Table Z2).
-Originally the New Beryllium Regulation was to go into effect on March 12, 2018 but was extended to May 20, 2018.
+Originally the New Beryllium Regulation was to go into effect on March 12, 2018, but was extended to May 20, 2018.
+(Basically 2 years ago!)

-Testing/sampling to satisfy OSHA’s requirements involves use of a small, battery powered, portable air sampler with a sampling/testing hose connected to a filter and clipped to the worker’s collar—referred to as a breathing zone sample.
+Testing/sampling to satisfy OSHA’s requirements involves the use of a small, battery-powered, portable air sampler with a sampling/testing hose connected to a filter and clipped to the worker’s collar—referred to as a breathing zone sample.
 The sampler is small enough to be clipped to the worker’s belt or put in a pocket.

 A method also exists for obtaining surface samples for Beryllium but OSHA has not proposed a surface contamination limit.
-Although not a regulatory requirement, it is generally accepted that Beryllium should not be detected above background levels in areas outside the work area—including break areas and lunchrooms.
-It is possible that OSHA may address surface contamination under the General Duty Clause or under Sanitation.
+It is generally accepted that Beryllium should not be detected above background levels in areas outside the work area—including break areas and lunchrooms.
+It is possible that OSHA may address surface contamination under the General Duty Clause or under Sanitation with the results of an expensive citation.

 A variety of organizations—including government entities—have set internal standards for surface contamination.
 These levels vary from about 3 ug/100 cm2 to 0.1 ug/100 cm2 while others have set a limit of no detectable Beryllium above background levels—noticing that Beryllium is often present in soils.
 (The 3 ug/100 cm2 is the limit set by DOE).

-Our primary service areas for Industrial Hygiene Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Industrial Hygiene Sampling/Testing are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.